sorgerlab/indra/README.md

 The internal assembly steps of INDRA are exposed in the [indra.tools.assemble_corpus](http://indra.readthedocs.io/en/latest/modules/tools/index.html#module-indra.tools.assemble_corpus) submodule.
-This submodule contains functions each of which take Statements as input and produce Statements as output.
+This submodule contains functions that take Statements as input and produce processed Statements as output.
 They can be composed to form an assembly pipeline connecting knowledge collected from sources with an output model.

-INDRA contains modules to access literature content (e.g. PubMed) and ontological information (e.g. UniProt, HGNC), and other utilities.
+INDRA also contains utility modules to access literature content (e.g. PubMed), ontological information (e.g. UniProt, HGNC), and other resources.

 ## Citation